SiafroD/SiafroD/README.md

-👋 Hi, I’m @SiafroD \n
+👋 Hi, I’m @SiafroD.
-Second year in CPPT \n
+Second year in CPPT.
-Mostly studying science \n
+Mostly studying science.
-Big fan of python \n
+Big fan of python.

 <!---
 SiafroD/SiafroD is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.